 With a Content Delivery Network, you can minimize packet loss and latency.
 CDN services place servers around the globe, so as to bring your content as close as possible to your visitors, thereby reducing latency.

 Website speed measurement tools provide you with a lot of information that you must critically assess, depending on what are you planning to measure.

 Summarising then, before you start speed testing your website, have the following in mind:

-- Web hosting speed and the way it is measured is completely different than page load speed.
+- Web hosting speed and the way it is measured are completely different than page load speed.

-- Leave out all metrics concerning content that is pulled from third-party services, like Youtube.
+- Leave out all metrics concerning the content that is pulled from third-party services, like Youtube.